 Most people don’t know they have sleep apnea until someone complains about their loud snoring.
 Whether you snore or have unexplained daily fatigue, it’s essential to schedule an evaluation with Sharisse Stephenson, MD, at Neurological Associates of North Texas, so you can get treatment and prevent serious complications caused by sleep apnea such as high blood pressure and heart arrhythmias.
-To schedule an appointment, call one of the offices in Abilene or Dallas, Texas, or use the online booking feature.
+To schedule an appointment, call the office in Dallas, Texas, or use the online booking feature.

 When you have obstructive sleep apnea (OSA), you stop breathing for 10 seconds or longer while you sleep.
 These episodes occur repeatedly, ranging from five times an hour in mild cases to 30 times or more an hour if you have severe apnea.